ai4pm/representation-bias-distribution-shift/README.md

 ## shell_file_creation_for_cluster
 ./shell_file_creation_for_cluster/
-- /H100_GPU_shell_file_creation_h_sq_rho_seperate.py:  It generates numerous shell files to run a seperate /model/neural_network_exisitng_Layernorm.py for each of the required comibnations of rho, heritability and DDP on H100 GPUs
+- /H100_GPU_shell_file_creation_h_sq_rho_seperate.py:  It generates numerous shell files to run a seperate /model/neural_network_exisitng_Layernorm.py for each of the required combinations of rho, heritability and DDP on H100 GPUs
-- /automated_shell_file_creation_h_sq_rho_seperate.py:  It does the same task as above for the cluster CPUs
+- /automated_shell_file_creation_h_sq_rho_seperate.py:  It does the same task as above for a CPU cluster

 ## Libraries required:
 - Python==3.11.9